John Brougham: Early life and education

-John Brougham was born in Dublin on 9 May 1814.
+John Brougham was born in Dublin on 9 May 1810 (Though some sources claim 1814).
 The eldest of three children, he was the only child in the family to survive to adulthood.
 His father, an amateur painter, died young.
 His mother, the daughter of a Protestant French Huguenot, was forced to live in exile due to the politics and religious persecution of her time.
 She was mired in poverty and arranged for John Brougham to be raised in the home of his uncle.

 Brougham was prepared for college at an academy at Trim, County Meath, twenty miles from Dublin.
 After this he matriculated to Trinity College Dublin; where he acquired a classical education and became involved in student theatrical productions.
 There he formed interesting and useful associations and acquaintances that assisted him in his later career as an actor and dramatist.

 He became acquainted with the actress Lucia Elizabeth Vestris, and became involved with a social set of friends who produced their own plays.
 They cast parts by drawing names out of a hat.
 Though Brougham usually traded off larger roles in order to focus on his studies, he was deeply interested in acting.
 Additionally, he frequently attended performances at the Theatre Royal, Dublin.

 Brougham's uncle encouraged his education with the goal of becoming a surgeon.
 He briefly was a surgical student at Peter Street Hospital.
 Having fallen into difficult economic conditions, his uncle had to end his financial support and Brougham had to stop his education.
 In order to support himself financially, he relocated to London in 1830.